semgrep/semgrep-docs/run-all-available-rules.md

 semgrep --config=r/all
 ```

-This command will pull out all avaialable public, private, and pro tiered rules if you have access to them.
+This command will pull out all available public, private, and pro tiered rules if you have access to them.
 Below is an example output:

 ```
 ┌─────────────┐